Jump to Section

 A shot list for one deliverable is linear.
 Scene 1 through 8.
 Check, check, check.
 Pack the van.

 A shot list for multiple deliverables is modular.
-You are shooting scenes that serve the hero video AND can be repurposed as standalone clips.
-You are blocking time for social-specific content.
-You are scheduling an extra 15 minutes per interview subject to grab soundbites that work on their own as reels.
+You're shooting scenes that serve the hero video AND can work as standalone clips.
+You're blocking time for social content.
+You're scheduling an extra 15 minutes per interview subject to grab soundbites that live on their own as reels.

-The crew does not need more time on set.
+The crew doesn't need more time on set.
 They need a different plan.

 Social Content Is Not an Afterthought